-Calculation of dairy, weekly, monthly and annual mean levels (night and day) of temperature and relative humidity at each stretch.
+Calculation of daily, weekly, monthly and annual mean levels (daily) of temperature and relative humidity at each stretch.
 Comparison of mean values for NBS intervention and control sample locations will be done at each study site before and after of the interventions.

-Calculations for comparison purposes must be done using comparable periods of time before and after the interventions (i.e. if measurement period before of the intervention goes from nov18-oct19, measurement period must be from nov19-oct21 at least and processing can be done for either years or yearly).
+Calculations for comparison purposes must be done using comparable periods before and after the interventions (i.e. if measurement period before of the intervention goes from nov18-oct19, measurement period must be from nov19-oct21 at least and processing can be done for either years or yearly).